+Cycling and walking are inherently more sociable modes of travel because they facilitate a greater number of, and more spontaneous, personal interactions than travel by private car.
 The reorientation of the transport network towards these modes, as set out in chapters 8, 10, 11 and 14 will ensure that people in the GDA will be provided with a walking and cycling environment which will greatly enhance their accessibility to services such as schools, health facilities, shops etc. at the neighbourhood and district level, promoting greater use of these modes.
-Walking and cycling are, by their nature, more sociable modes of travel - people meet and interact more often - and by having a realistic choice to use these active modes over motorised modes contributes to a healthier lifestyle.